Click here to see our other courses!

 Here’s What You’ll Receive

-Experience a rare opportunity to be mentored and learn with pioneering contemporary spiritual teacher Rabbi David Ingber — from the comfort of your own home.
-Each class session includes a live streaming visual slide presentation option and guides you to learn the specific skills and abilities to awaken your spiritual potential.
+Experience a rare opportunity to be mentored and learn with transpartisan teacher and facilitator Mark Gerzon — from the comfort of your own home.
+Each class session guides you to learn the specific skills and abilities to empower your potential to make a difference.
 Course sessions are on Thursdays at 5:00pm Pacific.

-After each class, the class session will be available for you to download or stream in high-quality format.
-You’ll never have to worry about missing a session, and you can listen or watch the visual presentation anytime and anywhere — on any connected device and at your convenience.
+After each class, the audio will be available for you to download in high-quality MP3 format.
+You’ll never have to worry about missing a session, and you can listen anytime and anywhere — on any connected device and at your convenience.

 Seven PDF Transcripts of Class Sessions

-In addition to the high-quality session downloads, you’ll also receive the entire class transcription in PDF format after each session is completed.
-You can then review, print, and highlight the most important insights and practices you were given.
+In addition to the high-quality MP3 audios, you’ll also receive the entire class transcription in PDF format after each session is completed.
+You can then review, print and highlight the most important insights and practices you were given.

 Interactive Exercises and Questions for Each Lesson

-After each lesson, you’ll have the option of completing related exercises, practicing new tools, and answering questions to accelerate your learning and integrate each week’s lesson.
+After each lesson, you’ll have the option to do related exercises, practice new tools and answer questions in order to accelerate your learning and integrate each week’s lesson.

 Our exclusive Facebook online community is the perfect place to continue your discovery process after each class.
-Here, you can continue the discussion about your course materials and interact with your fellow students to take your exploration to an even deeper level.
+Here, you can ask additional questions, interact with your fellow students and get access to additional resources to take your exploration to an even deeper level.

-An Unprecedented Opportunity to Join The Way of Kabbalah Virtual Training
+An Unprecedented Opportunity to Join The Healing Our Political Divides Virtual Training

-We feel honored Rabbi David Ingber has chosen to partner with The Shift Network to offer this exclusive LIVE online training.
-This is a rare opportunity to interact directly with a contemporary spiritual teacher of Kabbalah whose powerful insights and pioneering work are helping us heal and awaken ourselves and our world.
+We feel honored that Mark Gerzon has chosen to partner with The Shift Network to offer this exclusive, LIVE online training.
+This is a rare opportunity to interact directly with a transpartisan political thought leader whose powerful insights and pioneering work are helping us heal and awaken ourselves and our world.

-Through this powerful online format, you’ll not only save time and money on workshop costs (plus travel, accommodations and meals — which would cost thousands of dollars), you’ll be able to benefit from Rabbi David’s incredible teachings and exercises from the comfort of your home — at your own pace!
+Through this powerful online format, you’ll not only save time and money on workshop costs (plus travel, accommodations and meals — which would cost thousands of dollars), you’ll be able to benefit from Mark’s incredible teachings and exercises from the comfort of your home — at your own pace!

-If you are serious about deepening your spiritual practice through the prism of Jewish mysticism, then you owe it to yourself, your loved ones, and our world to take this one-of-a-kind training.
+If you’re serious about transforming your relationship to the news, politics and the election, then you owe it to yourself, your loved ones and our world to take this one-of-a-kind training.

 If you’re ready to take the next step in evolving yourself, click the register button below to reserve your space now.